uvarc/rc-website/content/userinfo/howtos/rivanna/jupyter-to-python-script.md

 This script can be copied to the HPC system in the working directory where JupyterLab was accessing the notebook.
 Information on transferring files to and from Rivanna can be found [here](https://www.rc.virginia.edu/userinfo/data-transfer/).

 Notebooks can also be converted directly on the command line.
-This can be done by loading anaconda, installing ```jsonschema```, then running ```jupyter nbconvert --to script /path/to/ipynb```, where ``` /path/to/ipynb``` is the location of the notebook file:
+This can be done by loading jupyterlab and running ```jupyter nbconvert --to script /path/to/ipynb```, where ``` /path/to/ipynb``` is the location of the notebook file:
 ```
-module load anaconda
+module load jupyterlab
-pip install --user jsonschema
 jupyter nbconvert --to script /path/to/ipynb
 ```